Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 *   Type must be either input, select, or textarea
 *   input_type is optional and only applies when type is set to input.
 Default is text.
 *   label is optional. control\_label\_{{property name}} tags will not be replaced if no label property is defined
-*   If type is select, an additional element is required with key 'options', value is an associative array of options for the dropdown, where key is the text for the option, and value is the value when that option is selected.
+*   If type is select, an additional element is required with key 'options'.
+The value of this element must be an associative array of options for the dropdown, where key is the text for the option, and value is the value when that option is selected.

 When called by the $model->render() method, the generated controls will have their values set according to the values of the